 Data is now the motivation to favour one decision over the other, and the way to measure success and return of investment.

 How to Do Research for Digital Marketing

-There are a number of key insights you need to create a successful digital marketing campaign.
-This involves knowing who your customers, are their preferred digital channels, what your product offers them, and the messaging which appeals to them.
+There are a number of key insights you need to uncover in order to deliver a successful digital marketing campaign.
+This involves knowing who your customers are, their preferred digital channels, what your product offers them, and the messaging which appeals to them.

 These days, it’s also necessary to conduct digital analysis on a more granular level.
-For example, you need to analyses data on what works on a given digital platform, and use these insights to inform your campaigns.
+For example, you need to analyse data on what works on a given digital platform, i.e.) which pages/posts tend to perform better, and use these insights to inform your campaigns.

 What Is Market Research?